 Pleo currently has 2 native integrations with accounting systems:

-In case you're not using any of the accounting systems above, we've also prepared csv exports for some other known accounting systems:
+In case you are not using any of the accounting systems above, we have also prepared csv exports for some other known accounting systems:

 - Dinero in Denmark